SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 ## 5.1 Preprocessing Overview

 The preprocessing stage performs minimal, deterministic normalization of ICU clinical notes to stabilise text for downstream structural parsing and rule-based extraction.
-Transformations are strictly limited to removing artefacts identified in Phase 1 that interfere with parsing, while preserving clinical meaning, numeric content, and document structure.
+Transformations are strictly limited to removing artifacts identified in Phase 1 that interfere with parsing, while preserving clinical meaning, numeric content, and document structure.

 ##
 ## 5.2 Implementation